Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

 Everything about this room is high quality and luxurious.
 It’s the sort of room where you can imagine cocooning yourself up for the weekend, as the wild wind howls outside your window.

-To be honest, I think I’d have been happy to spend my whole stay in our room.
-But we decided to pop back over to the Kirkstyle Inn to take a look around and have a drink before dinner.
+To be honest, I think I’d have been happy to spend my whole stay in this gorgeous room.
+But I decided to pop back over to the Kirkstyle Inn to take a look around and have a drink before dinner.

 Take a look around the Kirkstyle Inn